The Stats Zone

 They face a Saudi Arabia side that endured a tough qualification campaign and have shown some improvement since the appointment of former Blackburn Rovers striker Donis, but they themselves will have to show a bit more attacking intent than they have done thus far.

-Cabo Verde appear to have a variety of options in the final third and, should they maintain the intensity and focus of their opening couple of games, will fancy themselves to win here - and that could be enough to even win the group if Uruguay were to beat Spain and Cabo Verde bettered the South Americans' goal difference.
+Cabo Verde appear to have a variety of options in the final third and, should they maintain the intensity and focus of their opening couple of games, will fancy themselves to win here.
+That could be enough to even win the group if Uruguay were to beat Spain and Cabo Verde bettered the South Americans' goal difference.

 Cabo Verde vs Saudi Arabia betting tip: Cabo Verde to win